bradleyjay/datadog_test/datadog/answers.md

 ![Min Collect Metric](images/1_4_minCollectMetric.png)

+---
-### - Bonus Question Can you change the collection interval without modifying the Python check file you created?
+> *Bonus Question Can you change the collection interval without modifying the Python check file you created?*
+---
+## Modify the collection interval, specifically without touching Python

-###### Without modifying the Python Script (my answer)
+##### __My Answer:__ Without modifying the Python Script
 Modifying the .yaml file for a given check (located at ```/etc/datadog-agent/conf.d```) allows setting min_collection_interval.
 From the Agent checks [documentation](https://docs.datadoghq.com/developers/agent_checks/), if this value is greater than the interval time for the Agent collector, a line is added to the log noting that the metric was not collected.
 Each time the Collector runs, it compares the time since the check was last run, and if it's greater than the set value of min_collection_interval, it runs the check.

 Otherwise, there are several options in the Agent config file, ```/etc/datadog-agent/datadog.yaml```.
 There are options for process-config and so on (Line 503), among others, but that's more specific than I think the question was intended to be.

-###### The Python Script way (as stated in the question, incorrect - I've added this here for context)
+##### Incorrect (for context): The Python Script way
-The incorrect way to do this, to justify my above answer is as follows.
+The incorrect way to do this, to justify my above answer, is as follows.
 The flush() method in the Gauge class does take *interval* as an argument.
 This is located in [aggregator.py](https://github.com/DataDog/dd-agent/blob/master/aggregator.py), in the dd-agent source code.
 In your Python script, you could directly set how often a given metric was flushed to Datadog:

 ![Gauge](images/1_5_Gauge.png)